Laure van Ravensberg

 Another key learning from this use case is that it proved the value of a banner.
 “Simply telling your customers that you value them is a powerful message that motivates them to stay with you.
 In the age of ad blockers and banner blindness, proving that display advertising can work so well demonstrates that this channel is still relevant.”

 When you have a successful use case, the next logical step is to build on it.
-The Vattenfall marketing team has already expanded the banners with a video and is working on new ways for increasing the customer recognition match rate.
+The Vattenfall marketing team has therefore already expanded the banners with a video, and is working on new ways for increasing the customer recognition match rate.

-Of course, the long-term value of this use case lies in the fact that Vattenfall can now distinguish customers from prospects online and thereby create truly personalized customer journeys.
-Being relevant while simultaneously decreasing unnecessary advertising costs is a big step towards making Vattenfall future proof and towards fulfilling their mission to best serve the needs of their customers.
+Of course, the long-term value of this use case lies in the fact that Vattenfall can now distinguish customers from online prospects, and thereby create truly personalized customer journeys.
+Being relevant, while simultaneously decreasing unnecessary advertising costs, is a big step towards making Vattenfall future-proofed, and towards fulfilling their mission to best serve the needs of their customers.

 “Don’t be shy to share the results of your use cases with the rest of the organization.
 Take your time to explain in simple terms what your project was about and why it was important.
 Especially when you’re working with other teams, make sure that you acknowledge that it was a team effort and that you recognize the role of each team member for the success of the project.”

-Get insights on how to use your data to deliver exceptional CX from your customer’s perspective.
+Access our 'Customer-Led Personalization' eBook for insights and tips on how to use your customer data to deliver exceptional CX from your customer’s perspective.